BibleCorps/ENG-B1-Anderson1864-pd-USFM/README.md

 ### SWORD module
 * [CrossWire Bible Society](http://crosswire.org/) distributes a SWORD module for the Anderson NT.
-* This needs to be replaced by one made from a more accurate digital text.
+* This needs to be replaced by one made from this more accurate digital text.

 # Status
-* This is a work in progress.
-The text requires thorough proof checking.
+* Corrections are now substantially completed, though the complete absence of errors is not guaranteed.

 ## Dedication and Preface
 * The printed work included a **Dedication and Preface** after the original copyright page.

 ## Book titles
 * The book titles in the printed work were in upper case.
+* The SFM files have these in lower case.

 ## Paragraphs
 * The **Anderson NT** is a paragraphed work.
-* The USFM files need to have most of the `\p` tags removed, leaving only those at the start of each paragraph.

 ## Italics
-* Some words in the printed edition are style in italics.
-These still need to be marked using `\add ...\add*`.
+* Some words in the printed edition were styled in italics.
+These are now marked using `\add ...\add*`.

+## Remarks
+* Some missing verses have been noted by a remark line at that point in the SFM file.
+* In all but one case, the text is simply in the previous verse.
+* Acts 8:37 was missing from the 1866 printing, without any explanatory footnote.